Resaki1/svelte-projektarbeit/README.md

 - Server-only modules to hide sensitive data, e.g., API-keys; SvelteKit errors automatically when trying to access these modules

 ## Drawbacks

 - no default service worker, needs to be written manually
+- all pages must be called "+page.svelte" which makes it confusing once you have more than one (which is usually the case)